Ros Kelly: Federal politics

-Later life

-Since leaving politics, Kelly has worked as an environmental management executive and as a director of a number of non-profit organisations.
-She is currently chair of the board of trustees for the National Breast Cancer Foundation.

 Personal life and honours

 Kelly is married to David Morgan, the former CEO of Westpac.
 She was formerly married to journalist Paul Kelly, whose surname she has retained.

 Kelly was made an Officer (AO) of the Order of Australia in 2004 for service to the community through promoting corporate environmental responsibility and fostering dialogue between business and conservation groups, to the Australian Parliament, and to women's health.

 When acting as minister of Arts, Sport, the Environment, Tourism and Territories, Kelly gave support to research at the Riversleigh World Heritage Area and was honoured for this in the naming of a new species Priscileo roskellyae in 1997.